Hadibeydoun8/LDBB-/README.md

 # Method 1 Full Bypass

-All files can be found in this repo, to follow along simply git clone and use the command found in the guild, when I wrote this I was using Ubuntu although the command can be translated to windows and more easily macOS
+All files can be found in this repo, to follow along simply git clone and use the command found in this guide, when I wrote this I was using Ubuntu although the command can be translated to windows and more easily macOS

 ## Setup QEMU